Spencer Sutherland: Acting work

 In 2021, Sutherland made the move to acting and had a part in the Netflix movie Afterlife of the Party starring Victoria Justice, with whom he dueted for the song "Home."
 It was used for the closing credits of the movie.
 Midori Francis also was in the movie.
 Along with "Home", he had three other song placements.
 In October 2021, he was a guest star on the Amazon series I Know What You Did Last Summer.
 From November 9–24, he was on the What a Shame Tour.

 During 2022, Sutherland was the opening act for Big Time Rush during their Forever Tour.
 In July 2022, the single "Everybody" was released.
 He announced his debut album In His Mania via social media on February 10, 2023.
 It was released on March 10 and was followed by the In His Mania US tour.
 During the tour, artists Dylan Conrique, Jordy, Cloe Wilder, and Michael Minelli were the opening acts.
 Conrique and Wilder primarily supported Sutherland in the first half of his tour while Jordy and Minelli were openers for the second half.
 On May 2, 2024, after teasing it for a while, Sutherland released the song "Alive", which was the lead single of his second album.
 He released "Let Me Loose" a month later.
 On August 5, he announced a second album, a modern rock opera titled, The Drama, which was released on October 4.
 He released "Drama" on the same day the album was announced.

 Sutherland has largely kept his personal life private.
 However, on March 27, 2025 in Columbus, Ohio, Sutherland was joined on stage by his brother Thomas who played the banjo.

+Beginning on September 15, 2026, Sutherland is set to make his Broadway debut as Romeo in & Juliet.